hadenlabs/kubeadm-multipass/docs/contribute/git-flow.md

 ## Getting started

-To follow the instructions in this guide and start contributing to kubeadm-multipass project on Gitlab:
+To follow the instructions in this guide and start contributing to kubeadm-multipass project on Github:

 1.  **Fork** the repo on GitHub
 2.  **Clone** the project to your own machine